RustAudio/vst-rs/README.md

 ```

 ## Usage
-To create a plugin, simply create a type which implements `plugin::Plugin` and
-`std::default::Default`.
-Then call the macro `plugin_main!`, which will export
-the necessary functions and handle dealing with the rest of the API.
+To create a plugin, simply create a type which implements the `Plugin` trait.
+Then call the `plugin_main` macro, which will export the necessary functions and handle dealing with the rest of the API.

 ## Example Plugin
 A simple plugin that bears no functionality.
-The provided Cargo.toml has a
+The provided `Cargo.toml` has a
-crate-type directive which builds a dynamic library, usable by any VST host.
+`crate-type` directive which builds a dynamic library, usable by any VST host.

 `src/lib.rs`